cloudevents/spec/json-format.md

-Furthermore, unlike attributes, for which value types are restricted to strings per the [type-system mapping](#22-type-system-mapping), the `data` member [JSON value][json-value] is unrestricted, and MAY contain any valid JSON if the `datacontenttype` is JSON-oriented.
-In particular, the the `data` member MAY have a value of `null`, representing an explicit `null` payload as distinct from the absence of the `data` member.
+Furthermore, unlike attributes, for which value types are restricted to strings per the [type-system mapping](#22-type-system-mapping), the `data` member [JSON value][json-value] is unrestricted, and MAY contain any valid JSON if the `datacontenttype` declares the data to be JSON-formatted.
+In particular, the `data` member MAY have a value of `null`, representing an explicit `null` payload as distinct from the absence of the `data` member.

 #### 3.1.2.
 Payload Deserialization